d-kuro/scheduled-pod-autoscaler/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/d-kuro/scheduled-pod-autoscaler)](https://pkg.go.dev/d-kuro/scheduled-pod-autoscaler) ![](https://github.com/d-kuro/scheduled-pod-autoscaler/workflows/main/badge.svg)

-GitOps native scheduled scaling controller.
+Custom Kubernetes controller for GitOps native scheduled scaling.

+Autoscaling with `HorizontalPodAutoscaler` is difficult to use for spike access etc.
+`ScheduledPodAutoscaler` can for more flexible autoscaling by controlling min/max replicas at specific times.

 ## Overview

-scheduled-pod-autoscaler is made up of two custom resources.
+`ScheduledPodAutoscaler` is made up of two custom resources.

 The parent-child relationship can look like this: